charlestsai1729/AAML_test/_build/html/_sources/labs/lab_5.md

 ## Introduction
 ---
-After finishing lab 3, the implementation of systolic array, we are going to integrate it into the CFU playground, as lab 3 focuses on the design of the circuit, in this lab, you will attempt to do SW-HW co-design to leverage your circuit for accelerating real-world applications.
+After finishing lab 3, the implementation of systolic array, we are going to integrate it into the CFU playground.
+As lab 3 focuses on the design of the circuit, in this lab, you will attempt to do SW-HW co-design to leverage your circuit for accelerating real-world applications.

+To successfully integrate your systolic array into CFU-Playground, several modifications are required to make your design synthesizable and meet the necessary constraints.
+Additionally, you will develop a set of CFU operations that enable efficient communication between the CPU and the TPU for controlling your hardware.

+Since the systolic array is designed for matrix multiplication, a technique known as im2col is essential to adapt it for accelerating 2D convolution operations by converting convolutions into matrix multiplications.
+You'll also need to implement it in this lab.

+## Integrate Systolic Array to CFU Playground and Run Matmul - X%
+---

 The matrix data needs to be transmitted from the CPU to the global buffers A and B in the CFU.
 Once all the required data has been gathered, then the TPU will start to compute this matrix data.
 The outcome of the computation will be preserved in the buffer C. Finally, the data stored in the buffer C will be written back to the CPU.

-## Integrate Systolic Array to CFU Playground and Run Matmul - X%
----
 ### Deal with Signed int8 - x%

 The key word spotting model we intend to accelerate uses int8, and since negative values occur during computation, we need to modify it to support operations with signed integers.